sambitdash/PDFTest/README.md

 # License Disclaimer

-* The copyright of the documents are owned by the original owner (includes but not limited to publisher, author, distributor, licensee as applicable)
+* The copyright of the documents are owned by the original owners (include but not limited to publisher, author, distributor, licensee as applicable)
 * We have accessed the document from a openly accessible website at some point and our usage of the files are for the purpose of testing the PDF library we have been developing.
 The